rfwlab/rfw/README.md

 go install github.com/rfwlab/rfw-cli@latest
 ```

-Create your project (currently it will create a limited example, read the code of the framework for a more complex example=:
+Create your project (currently it will create a limited example, read the code of the framework for a more
+complex example:

 ```bash
 rfw-cli init github.com/username/project-name